 And now I’m going to pass on a little of that knowledge with this quick list of kitchen tools every home cook needs but might not know it.

 Now, there are obvious items that are just basic to a kitchen.
 Those are the “yeah, no crap” kitchen essentials like measuring cups and spoons, mixing bowls and a standing bowl full of utensils.
 These are the incidentals.
 The items that make life in the kitchen easier, especially when you can’t spend all damn day cooking up meals.

 A Do-Everything Cast Iron Pan

 A cast iron pan is an essential kitchen tool that should last a lifetime.
 Fortunately, you won’t need that much time to pay it off.
-This Lodge cast iron skillet will last a lifetime and it’s only $29.
+This Lodge cast iron skillet will last a lifetime.
 This beauty is a pre-seasoned skillet and ready-to-use right out of the box.

 A Versatile Cutting board

 With this durable and environmentally conscious cutting board set from Bambüsi, you’ll

 never be stuck without an extra cutting board again.
 This grooved beauty allows you to cut, prep and present all on one board.
 It’s a heavy duty all-natural, BPA-free option for preparing & serving and the non-porous material repels dangerous bacteria for optimal food safety.

 A hitter is no good without a bat.
 A chef is no good without a strong and durable knife.
 Don’t spend hundreds on a blade when this Victorinox Fibrox Pro Chef’s Knife does it all for under $50.
 Designed for chopping, mincing, slicing, and dicing with a razor-sharp, laser-tested edge ground to form an exacting angle.
 It’s made to hold a sharp edge longer and ensure maximum cutting performance and durability.